nemani/JoBim-Distributional-Thesaurus/README.md

 ### Sahil Bakshi

-Sahil converted the mouse corpus using stanford dependecy parser, and performed Holling Function on it.
+Sahil converted the mouse corpus using [(stanford dependecy parser)](https://sourceforge.net/projects/jobimtextgpl.jobimtext.p/), and performed Holling Function on it.

 Alok wrote the code for Pointwise Mutual Information as Similarity Function